 NVIDIA GeForce GTS 250M vs NVIDIA GeForce GTS 260M

-NVIDIA GeForce GTS 250M► remove
+NVIDIA GeForce GTS 250M► remove from comparison

 The Nividia GeForce GTS 250M is a DirectX 10.1 graphics adapter for notebooks based on the 40nm GT215 core.
 It features 96 shader cores as the 9800M GT, but the memory bus is only 128 bit wide.
 To compensate this, the GTS 250M supports GDDR5.
 With DDR3 graphics memory the performance is only a a bit above the Mobility Radeon HD 4670.